 Research Your Routehttps://maps.google.com

-I've tried a lot of mapping tools, but I always go back to Google Maps when doing my research.
+After having tried a lot of mapping tools, I always go back to Google Maps when doing my research.
 It's very easy to drag your route around on the map to explore alternatives and see how it affects the time.
-I also like the fact that you can switch and see actual photos along the way on most main roads and streets.
+The fact that I can switch and see actual photos along the way on most main roads and streets is really great.

 You are probably already familiar with Google Maps, but if not, you really need to give it a try.
 It's quick and easy, and is great for considering alternative routes when planning a trip.

 Google Maps may be all you need for a short trip, but it does have some significant limitations when documenting and planning a longer one.
 A few of the biggest limitations for me are: